jabowery/HumesGuillotine/LaboratoryOfTheCounties/README.md

 The file to be compressed, `LaboratoryOfTheCountiesUncompressed.csv`, contains all the numeric data from [USA Counties Data File Downloads](https://www.census.gov/support/USACdataDownloads.html) provided by CenStats of the US Census as of June 4, 2017.
+Data is being added on an ongoing basis as new sources are acquired.
+For example, data from Patchwork Nation is currently being cleaned and will be added.
+See the 'patchworknation' subdirectory.
 The file, `Ref.zip`, contains the reference information (metadata) for `LaboratoryOfTheCountiesUncompressed.csv`.

 The rules for this, the first in